yihui/yihui.org/content/en-vitae.md

 - simulation
 - teaching

-I ignore any questions on Structural Equation Modeling (SEM) or factor analysis, as I do not believe their usefulness at all.
+Typically I ignore any questions on Structural Equation Modeling (SEM) or factor analysis, since I'm not convinced of their usefulness at all.
 I know little about time series and do not like econometrics.
-I have little interest in _quantitative_ research in social science.
+I have little interest in _quantitative_ research in social sciences.

 ### Other Work Experience